tnebooks/12th-zoology/content.en/zoology/environmental-issues/_index.md

 **Acid rain**: Acid rain is a form of precipitation that contains acidic components, such as sulphuric acid or nitric acid.
 It damages trees, crops and harms marine animals (coral reefs) and induces corrosion.

-**13.2.4 Control of Air Pollution** Certain measures help to remove pollutants,
+### Control of Air Pollution

+Certain measures help to remove pollutants,

 reduce their presence or prevent their entry into the atmosphere.